ufal/npfl129/exam/questions.md

   bias-variance trade-off, i.e., the decomposition of expected MSE loss (with respect to a randomly sampled test set) into bias, variance and irreducible error terms.
 [10]

+#### Questions@:, Lecture 13 Questions
+- Considering statistical hypothesis testing, define type I errors and type II errors (in terms of the null hypothesis).
+Finally, define what a significance level is.
+[5]

+- Explain what a test statistic and a p-value are.
+[5]

+- Write down the steps of a statistical hypothesis test, including a definition of a p-value.
+[5]

+- Explain the differences between a one-sample test, two-sample test, and a paired test.
+[5]

+- When considering multiple comparison problem, define the family-wise error rate, and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
+[5]

+- For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.
+  [5]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other.
+[5]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a random permutation test that the first model is better than the other with a significance level $\alpha$.
+[5]